se-edu/addressbook-level25/README.md

 * **Bug reports, Suggestions** : Post in our [issue tracker](https://github.com/se-edu/addressbook-level3/issues) if you noticed bugs or have suggestions on how to improve.
 * **Contributing** : We welcome pull requests.
 Follow the process described [here](https://github.com/oss-generic/process)

+#Non-Functional Requirements
+* The code for this project is open source and available on https://github.com/nus-cs2103-AY1718S2/addressbook-level3.git
+* Tests can be run on this project and should pass.